ekinbarut/readhugetexts/README.md

 # readhugetexts
-Reading the lines of code in huge files
+Reading the lines of code in huge files, in case your client wants to be charged per LoC.